-First Draft, Second Draft, or Editing: How to Know What Draft You’re On
+First Draft Definition: Key Differences Between First and Second Drafts

 To put it simply, the first draft is a pile of words thrown together.

-If you have written most of your story, but never finished it, and you decide to start all over, is that a first draft?
+If you have written most of your story, but never finished it, and you decide to start over, is that a first draft?

-Until that amazing, miraculous, hard-sought after moment where you type the words “The End,” you have not completed your manuscript.
+Until that amazing, miraculous, hard-earned moment where you type the words “The End,” you have not completed your manuscript.
 It is still in the first draft stage.

 What if you’re starting from the first page and rewriting a story that is already over halfway finished?